daveschumaker/bootstrap-node-project/README.md

 ## To use:

-1. Clone this project to your local machine: `git clone git@github.com:daveschumaker/bootstrap-node.git`
+1. Clone this project to your local machine: `git clone git@github.com:daveschumaker/bootstrap-node-project.git`
-2. `> cd ./bootstrap-node`
+2. `> cd ./bootstrap-node-project`
 3. `> npm install`
+4. `> npm run config:setup` to create an empty `config.js` file that can be used to set default name and email address for new projects.
-4. Install as a global command line app: `npm run install:global`
+5. Install as a global command line app: `npm run install:global`
-5. Invoke `bootstrap-node` anywhere on your system to get started.
+6. Invoke `bootstrap-node` anywhere on your system to get started.

 ![Screenshot of Bootstrap-Node in action](bootstrap-node-screenshot.png)